ajninaq/deelTest/README.md

 7. Verify the selected role: Canada
 8. Click the Search button
 9. Verify that when the Search button is clicked, it redirects to the approapriate page
-10. Verify that the text with the selected role and country is displayed in the header of the chart

-(Extra: verify that when low, median and high labels are visible on the graph)
+10. Verify that text with the selected role and country is displayed in the header of the chart *Extra: Verify that low, median and high labels are visible on the graph*

 ## Test File